alkampfergit/personal-blog/codewrecks/content/post/old/2010/05/first-visual-studio-2010-addin.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2010/05/image_thumb21.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2010/05/image21.png)

-As you can see it is really simple to interact with VS IDE; thanks to \_applicationObject I can interact with the solution and enumerate projects, but I can also obtain a reference to the â€œGeneralâ€ pane of the output windows, to write string to the output console.
+As you can see it is really simple to interact with VS IDE; thanks to \_applicationObject I can interact with the solution and enumerate projects, but I can also obtain a reference to the *General* pane of the output windows, to write string to the output console.
 Now I can simply dump solution name, then iterate into all the projects dumping project name and project Items.
 The DumpFiles method is a really simple recursive method to iterate into all project contents.

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2010/05/image_thumb22.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2010/05/image22.png)